O-CITY for railway operators

 To accept payment, the system generates a unique QR code for the user within their mobile application, which is either scanned at the turnstile validator, the portable validator of by the train conductor or inspector.

 Closed loop cards

 The platform can be configured to accept both open loop cards (bank-type payments) and closed-loop payments (special cards, transport cards, loyalty cards).
-This means which means that payments can also be made using a card issued by the transport provider.
+This means that payments can also be made using a card issued by the transport provider.